amandascherr/Data-Structures-Unicamp/Readme.md

 - Hash Tables
 - Graphs

+Extra:
+- Backtracking Algorithm

 Each project focuses on one main structure, although auxiliary structures may also appear when necessary.

-Extra:\
-- Backtracking Algorithm

 ---